Which animals are used in cosmetics tests?

 You can make sure no animal is being forced to suffer for cosmetics by swapping your shopping.
 Switch to cruelty free certified brands for your favourite products and help make your world cruelty free.

 We’ve made it easy!
-Our Leaping Bunny certification is the gold standard for cruelty free cosmetics, toiletries, and cleaning products.
-With over 1000 certified brands, there’s something for everyone.
+Our Leaping Bunny is the internationally-recognisable gold standard for cruelty free cosmetics, personal care and household products.
+With over 1,000 brands, there’s something for everyone.